 “Peace comes when the storm is stilled, whether outwardly in Nature, or inwardly in a person’s consciousness.
 As the storm of maya subsides, the wave of the ego subsides also.
 As the devotee’s ego diminishes, he relaxes and accepts once again his connection with the infinite Spirit.”

-To learn more about how to connect with your higher consciousness, develop intuition, and help others, please join Nayaswami Diksha for this online training Spiritual Counseling, April 5–May 17, 2023.
+To learn more about how to connect with your higher consciousness, develop intuition, and help others, please join Nayaswami Diksha for the online training: Spiritual Counseling.

 Please watch the video~